Decentralized-ID/decentralized-id.github.io/_posts/hyperledger/2019-01-28-VerifiableOrganizationsNetwork-HGF.md

 date: 2019-01-28
 title: Verifiable Organizations Network - A Production Government Deployment of Hyperledger Indy
 description: Transcript of Presentation by John Jordan and Stephen Curran at HGF 2018
+excerpt: >
+  VON's founding members are governments who are, by law, trusted issuers of data about organizations.
+The Province of British Columbia, Province of Ontario and the Government of Canada have come together to create the initial services needed to establish VON.

+  VON's founders have delivered new Indy-based open source components which form VON's backbone.
+TheOrgBook is a publicly accessible repository of verifiable claims about organizations.
+VON-X enables services to verify and issue credentials.
 image: "https://infominer.xyz/transcripts/assets/img/OrgBook-Hyperledger-Indy-Case-Study.png"
 canonical_url: 'https://sourcecrypto.pub/transcripts/VON-Presentation-Jordan-Curran-HGF/'
 redirect_from: